Customer loyalty is necessary for growth, but it’s not always easy to earn.

 - Offering a discount or small reward for repeated purchases

-Consider including personalized welcome emails and post-purchase follow-ups to your automated email campaigns as a step toward recognition, and address any customer concerns as soon as possible.
+Consider including a personalized welcome series and post purchase emails to your automated email campaigns as a step toward recognition, and address any customer concerns as soon as possible.

 2. Show Your Appreciation to Build Trust